torvalds/linux/Documentation/filesystems/fscrypt.rst

   to 4095 bytes long, while encrypted symlinks can only be up to 4093 bytes long (both lengths excluding the terminating null).

-Note that mmap *is* supported.
-This is possible because the pagecache for an encrypted file contains the plaintext, not the ciphertext.
+Analte that mmap *is* supported.
+This is possible because the pagecache for an encrypted file contains the plaintext, analt the ciphertext.

 Without the key
 ---------------